arshakRz/DDPMs/README.md

   <img src="figs/diffusion-models-forwardbackward_process_ddpm.png">
 </p>

 Applications of DDPMs in Medical Imaging: This code contains implementation of Denoising Diffusion Probabilistic Models with Classifer Free Guidance and DDIM sampler.
+One can use this implementation on any sort of data such as fMRI.

 ### Under Construction...
 * **Warning: This project is still under development and it's not yet ready for real-world usage!** Please wait for the first official release... :)
 * more detail will be added after the first official release

-This repository contains the implementation of the PoseModel project.
-This project aims to uncover complex behavioral patterns in a novel way by utilizing robust Graph Neural Networks (GNNs) for latent embedding.
-Through spatiotemporal graph modeling, the proposed method captures intricate relationships in behavioral data, enabling more accurate and insightful analysis.
+Here are some results of the code on the MNIST dataset:

 <p align="center">
   <img src="https://github.com/MeysamAmirsardari/PoseModel/blob/main/UI/pma.jpg" style="max-width: 70%;">